tdd/git-basecamp/README.md

 There are a few caveats you should keep in mind:

 * This script is intended for _post-commit_ hooks.
 Which means your commit will already have happened by the time the script kicks in, so failure to log time to Basecamp doesn't mean your commit didn't get in.
 If you have time-logging issues of any sort, remember your commit already went through, so you'll need to _amend_ it, not to create a new one.
-* **Amending commits does not cancel you previous time logging.**  So you'll just be logging double-time.
+* **Amending commits does not cancel your previous time logging.**  So you'll just be logging double-time.
 Watch out for this!
 You'll need to update your Basecamp-logging tag to reflect the time you spent amending the commit.
 * Conversely, because the script scripts your Basecamp tag from the commit message (at least by default), amending with automatic reuse of the previous message (`git commit --amend -C HEAD`, you know?) (what, you don't?) (tsk…) will not log any additional time (which is better than too much time, I guess).
 * Task specifications only accept alphanumeric characters and whitespace.
 Using other characters will invalidate your tag and therefore ignore Basecamp logging entirely.